playvoras/wdec-v6/README.md

 6. Instead of having else or elseif, the decompiler registers it as another statement so TODO: add reasonable else amnd elseif

+7. The AST is somewhat broken due to not good handling (meaning the script won't be decompiled)

 # Credits